shadowmoose/PyGroupedPool/README.md

 pool.ingest([5, 5, 5, 5, 5], 'test', time.sleep, [])  # Asynchronously run a subprocess for each value, using util function.

 for v in pool:
     print(v)  # Prints all data as it becomes available.
-Add extra logic to exit, or this will wait for any new data.
+Exits once no further data is incoming.
 ```

 ## More documentation: